bronsonavila/exploring-django/README.md

       def has_permission(self):
           # Returns `True` if any of the following are true:
           return any([
-              # User has the permission specifically assinged to them...
+              # User has the permission specifically assigned to them...
               super().has_permission(),
               # ...or the user is an admin.
               self.request.user.id in self.get_object().admins